Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/spring-boot-starters-for-azure.md

    </dependencyManagement>
    ```

+<a name="azure-storage"></a>
 ## Azure Storage

-This Spring Boot Starter provides integration support for Azure Storage services.
+This Spring Boot Starter provides Spring Boot integration support for Azure Storage services.

 For examples of how to use the Azure Storage features that are provided by this starter, see <https://github.com/Microsoft/azure-spring-boot/tree/master/azure-spring-boot-samples/azure-storage-spring-boot-sample>.

-This starter differs from the default Spring Boot starter through the following changes to the *pom.xml* file:
+When you add this starter to a Spring Boot project, the following changes are made to the *pom.xml* file:

-* Adds the following property to `<properties>` element:
+* The following property is added to `<properties>` element:

    ```xml
    <properties>